 Habley et al. (2012) explains that due to a wide degree of variance in how retention is defined and measured the conversation can easily become confusing.
 The concept of retention is often connected to interchangeable terms that express the rate for which students complete a degree within a specific time period.
 However, that time period can vary from two to four to six years.
 Some institutions might suggest that a student has been retained if they completed a degree at any point after they began pursuit, even if they stopped out for significant lengths of time or only pursued the degree part-time for many years.
-Whereas other institutions would have more rigid definitions and measurements of retention where a student could be considered retained only if they remained continuously enrolled full-time from the point of matriculation to the completion of their degree.
+Whereas other institutions would have more rigid definitions and measurements of retention where a student could be considered retained only if they remained continuously enrolled full-time from the point of matriculation to the completion of his or her degree.
 Habley et al. (2012) also suggests that the concept of progression is often overlooked.
 Students who progress are those who enroll as degree-seeking students on a first-time, full-time basis and then re-enroll after achieving a class standing commensurate with the number of years they have attended and remain on track to graduate on time.
 Those who do not progress are those who fall behind academically and are considered at-risk of dropping out for not keeping pace with their original cohort.

 Theoretical Perspectives for Departure and Persistence